webyda/skick/README.md

 1. The message is encapsulated into a message which is sent to the `FrontActor`
 2. The encapsulated message is received in the `FrontActor` and is processed as any other action.
-The specific action, `"socksend"`, merely sends the message through a method in the `FrontActor`'s self._websocket field.
+The specific action, `"socksend"`, merely extracts the message and sends it through a method in the `FrontActor`'s self._websocket field.

 ### Why